UniversalDependencies/UD_English-ParTUT/README.md

 * Dep. relations: 46 of which 12 language specific
 * POS tags: 17
 * Category=value feature pairs: 34

+## Changelog
+2017-11-15 v2.1
+* dates revised and annotated as flat structures
+* change of xpos for copulas (from VA to V)
+* other minor corrections

+2017-03-01 v2
+* initial release

 ## References